Australia Day is a perfect day to get away for a short trip; and what better way to relax and celebrate, than by camping by a river.

 We left the eastern suburbs at 6:00am and headed down Maroondah Highway through Ringwood and Lilydale, before turning off onto the Warburton Highway toward Seville.
 It was an easy drive along relatively quiet highways until Yarra Junction, where the scenery changed as we made our way along Yarra Junction – Noojee Road.
 Google Maps guided us all the way through Noojee to the campsite, which was well signed and easily accessible by car or caravan.

 We arrived at 7:45am to find that the main campsite – a large, open clearing set 20m – 30m back from the river and surrounded by mature Mountain Ash and Blackwood wattles – had already proved quite popular, with two dozen tents and caravans already set up from the night before.
 We were surprised to find that no one had chosen to set up camp next to the river, so we happily picked the best of four sites and set up our tent.

 In keeping with our previous short camping trips, we decided against bringing food with us; opting instead to support the local community by exploring the local shops, cafes and pubs.

 The Toorongo Falls Campsite is a great place to get away for a weekend.
 The campsite and surrounding forest is well worth the hour and a half drive, and the neighbouring towns offer quality restaurants and cafes to choose from if you decide not to bring any food.
-We’ll certainly be returning to camp by the river at some stage this year.
+We’ll certainly be returning.